How To Make This Blog Site

 0. Code environment

 This is a Next.js site built with tailwind.css and shadcn/ui, and hosted on Vercel for free.
 If you've got that set up then following along will be a breeze.
-Otherwise, you can read just for the fun of it!
+If you don't, start here and you'll be caught up in 2 minutes.

 1. Support front matter

 Front matter is used as metadata for all kinds of files, including markdown files.
-For my blog, I'm adhering to these custom-defined types, and using gray-matter for actually reading the front matter.
+For our blog, we'll be adhering to these custom-defined types, and using gray-matter for actually reading the front matter.

 2. Parse the markdown

-The next step is using remark to convert my markdown files into HTML.
+The next step is using remark to convert our markdown files into HTML.
 Specifically, remark-html gets the job done in just one line:

 const HTML = await remark().use(html).process(MARKDOWN).toString();